 Real Estate Duty (TAP) The amount of the said duty is fixed by decision of the municipal or community council, varies from 0,25/000 to 0,35/000 and is unified for the whole of the relevant administrative region.
 This fee is collected through electricity bills.
-In purchase and sale transactions, one of the certificates that the seller should present to the notary public is the Certificate of non-debt of TAP, which is issued by the competent municipality.
+By Law 5076/2023, relevant certificate of non-debt of TAP issued by the competent municipality abolished as a prerequisite for the signing of conveyance deeds.

-The Special Tax on Real Estate (EFA) According to

-Law 3091/2002, the following (among others) persons are liable to submit a declaration of special tax on real estate:
+The Special Tax on Real Estate (EFA) According to Law 3091/2002, the following (among others) persons are liable to submit a declaration of special tax on real estate: